 > you will not be eligible for any reimbursement

-We therefore strongly recommend you to book your travel or incur any related expense 1 month and a half ahead time only.
+We therefore strongly recommend you to book your travel or incur any related expense 60 days ahead of time only.